Your build is a terminal.

 → started session: ci.myrepo.build

-# Wait for all to finish
+# Wait for all tasks to finish

 zmx wait "*"